Poojasri1726/chatbot/README.md

 Enter your question in the text box

-Wait for the response from OpenAI
+Wait for the response from GeminiAI

 The conversation will be saved in chat_history.json